winterland1989/Action.js/README.md

 ```

-The final result will be produced by `anotherProcess` if `someProcessMayWentWrong` didn't go wrong or `readFile` didn't fail, otherwise it will be produced by `processError`.
+The final result will be produced by `anotherProcess` if `someProcessMayWentWrong` didn't go wrong and `readFile` didn't fail, otherwise it will be produced by `processError`.

 You can place `guard` in the middle of the chain, all `Errors` before it will be handled by it, and the value it produced, sync or async, will be passed to the rest of the chain.